secretflavours/secretflavours/index.md

 ## A journey into the delicious food and vibrant music of Brazil.

 An unforgettable Friday night: a supper club with samba. <br>
-3 course menu with brazilian iconic dishes followed by a dance party.
+3 course menu with brazilian iconic dishes followed by a dance party with DJ up to 1am.

-### 7th of June, 8pm - [Reunion Cafe]() - Crystal Palace
+### 7th of June, 8pm

+Reunion Cafe
+Crystal Palace
+38 Westow Street,
+London SE19 3AH

 Menu

 ************************